MineTrax/minetrax.github.io/docs/introduction/what-is-minetrax.md

  - In-Depth Analytics for Server and Player (Intel).
  - Track player & server data and perform various analysis on them.
  - BanWarden - Punishment tracking system which hooks into your favorite punishment plugin.
- - Custom Theme & Branding - Customize website as per your server theme.
+ - Custom Theme & Branding - Customize website as per your server theme or Choose from our collection of predefined color schemes.
  - SkinChanger - Let players change their skin from website.
  - Command Runner - Run or schedule commands to be run on servers from website.
  - Player Password Reset - Let users change their linked players password from website.
 (Useful for cracked servers)